Can Jay-Z and Kanye West Help Stop The Violence?

 Greetings Mr. Jones,

-This communication humbly request for your assistance to help the residents of The Redeye reports 28 homicides in the month of November alone.
+This communication humbly request for your assistance to help the residents of Chicago reach the communities in an effort to stops the youth violence and senseless killings.
+The Redeye reports 28 homicides in the month of November alone.
 Chicago has experienced more than 300 deaths by the use of a handgun this year.
 Our city has made many attempts to eradicate violence and save our youth.
 We have all come together to as one voice to stop the violence and keep our streets safe.
 We understand that “It Takes A Village To Raise A Child”.
 Getting the message,” Stop the Killings”, to the youth has been a challenge, one which we continue to pursue.
 We would like to make a Public Service Announcement (PSA) to address this demise and inform our youth that we understand their circumstance but the killings must stop.

 We are aware that our youth communication is often limited to mass media.
 Now is our opportunity to grasp their attention with the new release, Murder to Excellence by rappers, Kanye West and JayZ, which can ultimately encourage them to escape a state of hopeless and possibly began the process of becoming productive members of society,